 Hospitality as a career is an exciting and awarding choice for prospective college students.
 Many prospective students will enter into a hospitality degree track or culinary arts program when they want to work within the hotel or restaurant industry.
 In some cases, a dual degree option may be offered.
-For students deciding whether to enroll in hospitality management or culinary arts, they may have the following questions:
+For students deciding whether to enroll in hospitality management, food safety, pastry arts, or a culinary degree they may have the following questions:

 Is a degree in hospitality management worth it?

-Like hospitality management, a culinary arts degree has a high value to those who want to work in a trade position.
-Chef positions are always available throughout the nation with high salary potential based on skill level and experience.
-Most companies won’t hire an executive or assistant chef that has not attended a culinary arts school.
-Culinary arts schools typically offer low tuition rates with a promised return soon after graduation.
+Like hospitality management, a culinary degree has a high value to those who want to work in a trade position.
+Chef positions are always available throughout the nation with high salary potential based on culinary skills and experience.
+Most companies won’t hire an executive or assistant chef that has not attended culinary school.
+Culinary schools typically offer low tuition rates with a promised return soon after graduation.

 Most Popular Schools with Online Culinary & Personal Services Degree Programs

-Most In-Demand Career for Graduates of Online Accredited Hospitality & Culinary Degree Programs:
+Most In-Demand Career for Graduates of Online Accredited Hospitality & Culinary Programs:

 |Occupation||Job Openings||Average Salary||Typical Entry Level Education|